 We inherit our DNA from our biological parents.
 By comparing our DNA with that of others we can find, confirm, or disprove relationships.
 By comparing our DNA with that of homogenous groups we can gain insight into ethnic ancestry.

-Our DNA Interest Group meets quarterly at the City of Ottawa Central Archives to share experiences, information, and ideas about the use of DNA evidence in exploring family history.
+Our DNA Interest Group meets every other month at the City of Ottawa Central Archives to share experiences, information, and ideas about the use of DNA evidence in exploring family history.
 We invite BIFHSGO members and non-members to join us.

 DNA Interest Group Presentation Handouts

 Books in the BIFHSGO Library

 Deep Ancestry: Inside the Genographic Project.
 The Landmark DNA Quest to Decipher Our Distant Past, Spenser Wells

 Trace Your Roots with DNA, Megan Smolenyak and Ann Turner

 For those developing an interest in the application of DNA to genealogical research.